The average person spends up to three years of their life in just one room.

 KPIs are metrics that you regularly track to determine how well you’re meeting business goals.
 They also help measure the overall health of your business.

-Common plumbing business KPIs measure things like technician time to complete service, cost per job and even time from invoice to payment.
+Common plumbing business KPIs measure things like field staff time to complete service, cost per job and even time from invoice to payment.
 You might also want to measure your variable and fixed costs or even customer satisfaction.
 All of these factors play into your plumbing business's overall productivity and profitability.

 2. Choose Your Specialty